-Lorry Watch is a scheme run by local residents.
-Community volunteers record details of lorries that are suspected of using unsuitable roads or not sticking to the limits and restrictions.
+Lorry Watch is a scheme run by local parish or town councils.
+Community volunteers record details of lorries that have been identified using unsuitable roads or not sticking to the limits and restrictions.

 Setting up a Lorry Watch

-Anyone can set up a Lorry Watch.
-To do this, follow these steps:
+Any parish or town council can set up a Lorry Watch.

 - Identify a location where there is a known concern with regular lorry usage on unsuitable roads.